CodePeeler/Stanford_ML/README.md

-# Stanford_ML
+# Stanford - Machine Learning

-My solutions to some of the more challenging assignment from the Stanford Machine Learning Course.
+My solutions to some of the more challenging assignment from the [Andrew Ng](https://en.wikipedia.org/wiki/Andrew_Ng) Machine Learning Course.

-N.B: This course has now been retired (so there is no harm in sharing solutions).
+N.B: This course has been retired (so I see no harm in sharing these solutions).
-The new extended and revised course will be offered in python.
+The new extended and revised course available through [coursera](https://www.coursera.org/) will be offered in python.